-The Network Customer shall not use Network Integration Transmission Service for (i) sales of capacity and energy to non-designated loads, or (ii) direct or indirect provision of transmission service by the Network Customer to third parties.
+The Network Customer shall not use Network Integration Transmission Service for (i) sales of capacity and energy to non-designated loads (ii) direct or indirect provision of transmission service by the Network Customer to third parties, or (iii) except in accordance with Section 28.7.
 All Network Customers taking Network Integration Transmission Service shall use Point-To-Point Transmission Service under Part II of the Tariff for any Third-Party Sale that requires use of the Transmission Provider's Transmission System.
 The Transmission Provider shall specify any appropriate charges and penalties and all related terms and conditions applicable in the event that a Network Customer uses Network Integration Transmission Service or secondary service pursuant to Section 28.4 to facilitate a wholesale sale that does not serve a Network Load.

 28.7 Participation in the EIM: